-- 1. Verify that the RCP server is properly configured. - 2.
-Log into the switch through the console port or a Telnet session. - 3. configure terminal - 4. ip rcmd remote-username username - 5. end - 6. archive download-sw / overwrite/reload rcp: [ [ [ //username@ ] /location ] / directory ] / image-name.tar - 7. archive download-sw /leave-old-sw/reload rcp: [[[//[username@]location]/directory]/image-name.tar
+- 1.

+- 2.

+- 3. configure terminal

+- 4. ip rcmd remote-username username

+- 5. end

+- 6. archive download-sw /overwrite/reload rcp:[[[//username@]/location]/directory]/image-name.tar

+- 7. archive download-sw/leave-old-sw/reload rcp:[[[//[username@]location]/directory]/image-name.tar

-Step 1 Verify that the RCP server is properly configured.
+Command or Action Purpose Step 1 Verify that the RCP server is properly configured.
 Step 2 Log into the switch through the console port or a Telnet session.
+Step 3 configure terminal Enter global configuration mode.
 This step is required only if you override the default remote username or password (see Steps 4, 5, and 6).

-Step 4 ip rcmd remote-username username

-(Optional) Specify the remote username.
+Step 4 ip rcmd remote-username username (Optional) Specify the remote username.

-Step 5 end

-- Step 6 archive download-sw / overwrite / reload rcp: [[[//username@]/location]/directory] / image-name.tar

-Download the image file from the RCP server to the switch, and overwrite the current image. - The /overwrite option overwrites the software image in flash memory with the downloaded image.

-- The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. - For //username specify the username.
-For the RCP copy request to execute successfully, an account must be defined on the network server for the remote username. - For @ location, specify the IP address of the RCP server. - For /directory/image-name.tar, specify the directory (optional) and the image to download.
-Directory and image names are case sensitive. - Step 7 archive download-sw /leave-old-sw/reload rcp: [[[//[username@]location]/directory]/image-name.tar

-Download the image file from the FTP server to the switch, and keep the current image. - The /leave-old-sw option keeps the old software version after a download. - The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. - For //usernamespecify the username.
-For the RCP copy request to execute, an account must be defined on the network server for the remote username. - For @ location, specify the IP address of the RCP server. - For /directory]/image-name.tar, specify the directory (optional) and the image to download.
+Command or Action Purpose Step 5 end Return to privileged EXEC mode.
+Step 6 archive download-sw /overwrite/reload rcp:[[[//username@]/location]/directory]/image-name.tar Download the image file from the RCP server to the switch, and overwrite the current image.
+The /overwrite option overwrites the software image in flash memory with the downloaded image.
+The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved. • For //username specify the username.
+For the RCP copy request to execute successfully, an account must be defined on the network server for the remote username. • For @ location, specify the IP address of the RCP server. • For /directory/image-name.tar, specify the directory (optional) and the image to download.
 Directory and image names are case sensitive.

-The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it cancels the process and reports an error.
+Step 7 archive download-sw/leave-old-sw/reload rcp:[[[//[username@]location]/directory]/image-name.tar Download the image file from the FTP server to the switch, and keep the current image. • The /leave-old-sw option keeps the old software version after a download.
+The /reload option reloads the system after downloading the image unless the configuration has been changed and not been saved.
+For //usernamespecify the username.
+For the RCP copy request to execute, an account must be defined on the network server for the remote username. • For @ location, specify the IP address of the RCP server. • For /directory]/image-name.tar, specify the directory (optional) and the image to download.
+Directory and image names are case sensitive.
+The download algorithm verifies that the image is appropriate for the switch model and that enough DRAM is present, or it aborts the process and reports an error.
 If you specify the /overwrite option, the download algorithm removes the existing image on the flash device, whether or not it is the same as the new one, downloads the new image, and then reloads the software.
 Note If the flash device has sufficient space to hold two images and you want to overwrite one of these images with the same version, you must specify the /overwrite option.
 If you specify the /leave-old-sw, the existing files are not removed.
-If there is not enough space to install the new image and keep the running image, the download process stops, and an error message is displayed.
+If there is not enough space to install the new image